cjaikaeo/xblock-in-video-quiz-ku/README.rst

 In Video Quiz XBlock |BS| |CA|
 ==============================

 This XBlock allows for edX components to be displayed to users inside of videos at specific time points.
+It has been customized from the original by adding a list of videos and problems on the edit page.

 Installation
 ------------